Enformanten/ai-booking-system/docs/ml/dev.md

 ```

 #### Running the ml_integration tests in GitHub Actions:
-The ML integration tests are run automatically every time code is pushed to the repository, if the unit tests and the dvc tests complete.
+The ML integration tests are run automatically every time a pull request is opened, if the dvc integrity tests complete.
 The job first runs the `demo_school` dvc pipeline and then runs the tests marked as `ml_integration`.